fant205/CodeExamples/SAPPortal/PortalAndJavaSpring/01_SimpleRestWithSpring/Readme.md

-#Building REST service with Spring WEB and Spring JDBC for SAP Portal
+#Building REST service with Spring for SAP Portal

-In this example I demonstrate how to create REST service and call data base on SAP Portal using Spring MVC and Spring JDBC
+In this example I demonstrate how to create simple REST service for SAP Portal using Spring MVC and Java

 ##Deploy to SAP Portal pure Java web application without NWDS
 1. Prepare war file with your app